rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/understand_cv.rst

     Child 1: {"learning_rate": 0.015, "layers": 4, "optimizer": "Adam"}
     Child 2: {"learning_rate": 0.4, "layers": 6, "optimizer": "SGD"}

-But making crossover over the same sets of hyperparameters might end up giving similar result after some iterations, so we are stuck with the same kind of solutions, that is why we introduce others operations like the mutation.
+But making crossovers, over the same sets of hyperparameters might end up giving similar results after some iterations, so we are stuck with the same kind of solutions, that is why we introduce other operations like the mutation.

 **Mutation:**

-This operator allows to with a low enough probability (< ~0.1), change randomly one of the gens or a whole hyperparameter to create more diverse sets.
+This operator allows with a low enough probability (< ~0.1), to change one of the gens or a whole hyperparameter randomly, to create more diverse sets.
 Lets take for example the child 1 from the previous image, lets pick up a random gen and change its value:

 .. image:: ../images/understandcv_mutantchild.png